christian4423/FrostedGlass/README.md

 #To Run:

-1. Have open index.html in a browser with blur support
+1. Open 'index.html' in a browser with cssfilter blur support

 #To Develop: